 The guiding principles are:

 The new students self-assessed on these principles and will use them to guide their decision-making on how to spend their time at UNC Kenan-Flagler.
-A video introducing the guiding principles was created by an alum and students.

 Other innovations in the UBP include: